-- ☆ A Web page is a "work"
+- □ A Web page is a "work"

+- Linking to another Web page not an infringement

 - "Deep linking" is this an infringement?

-- ▽ Framing making it look like it's yours
+- Framing making it look like it's yours

-- ♥ "Passing off"
+- "Passing off"

-- ⋄ Obtaining permission of owner is it always required?
+- □ Obtaining permission of owner is it always required?

+- Web page "terms of use" must you observe these if they exist?